Caring for someone with disability can be tiring, both physically and emotionally. The support of family, friends and community services is important.

-Aged care services that provide support for the older person with a disability include:
+Aged care services that provide support for the older person with disability include:

 - home maintenance and modifications including repairs, garden maintenance, and installation of handrails and ramps